Scholarships and Awards

 Friends of Philosophy Scholarship

-For AY19–20, there will be 1–2 Whittington Scholarships available (up to $750).
+For AY20–21, there are Whittington Scholarships available (usually up to $750).
 The Whittington Scholarship was established with a generous gift from Marie Whittington and her late husband, Edward Whittington, retired Los Angeles commercial photographers and long-standing friends of the Philosophy Department.
 After the Whittingtons raised their three children, Marie Whittington returned to college and earned a Bachelor of Arts degree in Philosophy in 1979 from Cal State Long Beach, graduating ‘with great distinction’.
 Her name appeared on the President’s list numerous times, and she was lauded with the Outstanding Baccalaureate award at her graduation.
 In addition, she served as President of Phi Sigma Tau.
 Mrs. Whittington then returned to complete a Master of Arts in Philosophy in 1982, writing her thesis on the question ‘Why Preserve Species?’
 After receiving her Master’s degree, Mrs. Whittington taught philosophy for some years as a part-time lecturer at Cal State Long Beach, Golden West College, and Marymount College.

-Other CSULB and CLA Scholarships
+Other Relevant CSULB and CLA Scholarships

 A wide variety of additional scholarships are available, including the